andrew-candela/peppermint/README.md

 This CLI tool provides a mechanism to communicate with other folks over the internet.

-PPMT users can organize themselves and their contacts into groups.
+PPMT users can organize themselves and their contacts into Groups.
 Groups are like channels in slack.
 A message sent to the group is seen by all group members.